-4.1 Qualifying requirements
+4.1 Requirements of section 13bis

-A taxpayer may deduct an annual allowance from income for years of assessment ending on or after 1 January 1964 if all of the following requirements are met:
+A taxpayer may deduct an annual allowance from income for years of assessment ending on or after 1 January 1964 if the following requirements are met:

-- The taxpayer must incur a cost in respect of the erection of the building or in respect of the effecting of improvements to the building. - The taxpayer must comply with the requirements in Table 1 (see below) in relation to when the erection of the building or the effecting of the improvements was commenced by the taxpayer, when the building was brought into use and how it was used during the year of assessment.
+- The taxpayer must incur a cost for the erection of the building or in effecting improvements to the building. - The taxpayer must comply with the requirements in Table 1 (see below) as to when the erection of the building or the effecting of the improvements was commenced by the taxpayer, when the building was brought into use and how it was used during the year of assessment.